super7ramp/croiseur/README.md

 ## Crosswords

-**Crosswords** is an application for generating and solving crossword problems.
+**Crosswords** is a software project aiming at generating crossword problems.
-It embeds a number of dictionaries and a decent solver.
+It embeds a number of dictionaries and a decent solver (a.k.a _filler_).
 It is designed to be extensible: Dictionaries, solvers and even user interfaces can be added as _plugins_.